The irreducible mass and the horizon area of LIGO's black holes: Individual gravitational-wave events

 \item The bottom panels of Fig.~\ref{someKDEs} show results for GW191109\_010717 \cite{2021arXiv211103606T}.
 This is another of the few events where the rotational mass of the primary BH can be constrained away from zero.
 In this case, however, the spin of the post-merger BH is $\chi_{\rm f}\gtrsim 0.4$ ---a somewhat unusual occurrence for comparable-mass BH mergers~\cite{2021ApJ...915...56G}.
 Because of this, the irreducible mass of the remnant normalized to the total mass of the binary is larger than that of most of the other events (cf. Sec.~\ref{increasearea}).

 \end{itemize}

 Building on the investigation presented in Sec.~\ref{simplemodel}, we compute KS distances between $\Mirr$, $M$, and $f$ for all BHs in our sample.
-The result is shown in Fig.~\ref{KSevents}, where in this context we take $\mu$ and $\sigma$ to be the median and the interquantile range of the mass distribution, respectively (the latter is normalized such that it becomes an unbiased estimator of the standard deviation for Gaussian data, see e.g. Ref.~\cite{2019sdmm.book.....I} for details).
+The result is shown with scatter points in Fig.~\ref{KSevents}, where in this context we take $\mu$ and $\sigma$ to be the median and the interquantile range of the mass distribution, respectively (the latter is normalized such that it becomes an unbiased estimator of the standard deviation for Gaussian data, see e.g. Ref.~\cite{2019sdmm.book.....I} for details).

-Our toy model from Sec.~\ref{simplemodel} (dashed lines) works relatively well for many or the pre-merger BHs (circles and squares in Fig.~\ref{KSevents}).
+Our toy model from Sec.~\ref{simplemodel} (dashed lines) works relatively well for many of the pre-merger BHs (circles and squares in Fig.~\ref{KSevents}).
 Recall that the key assumption behind that model is that the spin is poorly measured.
 The measured values and the semi-analytic predictions are expected to differ significantly for objects with well measured spins.
 The outliers seen in the subsamples of pre-merger BHs from Fig.~\ref{KSevents} (black crosses) are the primaries of GW190814, GW190517\_055101, GW191109\_010717, GW200105\_162426 which are, indeed, all systems where the spin could be meaningfully constrained \cite{2021PhRvX..11b1053A,2021arXiv211103606T}.
 The subsample of final BHs (triangles in Fig.~\ref{KSevents}) is not well described by our semi-analytical model.
 The spins of BH remnants are typically close to $\chi \sim 0.7$ (almost independently of the parameters of the merging binary \cite{2017PhRvD..95l4046G,2017ApJ...840L..24F,2021ApJ...915...56G,2021CQGra..38d5012G}), thus violating the assumptions behind our semi-analytic model.
 In particular, we find that both distances ${\rm KS}(\Mirr/\mu, M/\mu)$ and ${\rm KS}(\Mirr/\mu, f)$ are preferentially larger than those we predicted in Sec.~\ref{simplemodel}.
 In general, this indicates that the distribution of the irreducible mass of post-merger BH remnants cannot be approximated by any of the limits reported in Eqs.~(\ref{limit1}-\ref{limit2}).